schorsch1976/blogcxx/README.md

 ### What stayed the same between blogcpp and blogcxx?
 - Template design
-- Markdown Parser (but exchangeable with libcmark)
+- Markdown Parser (but exchangeable with libcmark-gfm)
 - Emoji Parser (clear(), but parse got reimplemented)
 - Excerpt Extractor
 - Fileparser (mostly)